vladbxb/prospecting-rblx/README.md

 1. The user needs to alt-tab to Roblox in a 2 second timespan after running the script.
 2. The user stats need to be inserted manually into the program.
 ## How does it work?
 Some timers are deduced from the user stats.
-The program simulates holding click and keypresses with pyautogui and pydirectinput.
+The program simulates holding click and keypresses with pydirectinput.
 The algorithm is as follows:
 - Assume player is on the shore and facing the water, with the correct stats inserted
 - Equip pan and fill it through shoveling while always hitting the perfect spot, until pan is full
 - Go in the water and empty the pan